NookiDooki/IC-Notepad-Syntax/README.md

 # IC-Notepad-Syntax
 A modern-themed notepad++ Junos Syntax

-This repo is a custom language definition for JUNOS to be used with Notepad++.
+This repo is a custom language definition for JUNOS to be used with Notepad++ sylized with modern colourpallets.

 ## Installation
 Download this repo, or specific files that you wish to use, and then open up Notepad++, and go to Language > Define your language.
 Click on "Import," and find the Junos.xml file that you wish to import.